Havant and Waterlooville

 Home Kit: White with Blue Trim

 Overall Westleigh Park is a tidy looking ground, that has seen gradual improvements made to the spectator facilities over the years.
 On one side is the impressive looking Main Stand.
 This stand runs for around half the length of the pitch, but is situated to one side of the half way line.
 It is covered and all seated and is free of supporting pillars, but unfortunately has a floodlight pylon located directly in front of it.
 To one side is the team’s entrance to ground from the dressing rooms behind.
 This stand has a capacity of 560 seats.
 This side of the ground also contains a small covered terrace.
 Opposite is a small open terrace that runs almost the full length of the pitch.
 It does though have a set of four floodlight pylons running across the front of it.
 It has a television gantry perched on its roof.
 Unusually the dugouts are located on this side of the pitch, opposite to the Main Stand.
 Both ends are small covered terraces, one of which is split into two sections.
-There is a noticeable slope to the pitch which runs down from one end of the ground to the other.
+There is a noticeable slope to the pitch which runs down from north to the south end of the ground.

 Normally fans are not segregated at Westleigh Park.
 If fans segregation is in force then away supporters are given all or part of the South Terrace at one end of the ground.
 Up to 500 fans can be accommodated in this area.
 This terrace which has six steps is set back a little from the pitch side but has some cover from the elements which also has the added benefit of amplifying any noise from the visiting fans.
 To one side of the terrace is a catering unit selling the normal football fayre of Burgers, Hot Dogs and Chips.
 In addition, a small number of seats are made available in the Main Stand, to those who would have difficulty standing for the entire game.
 Stewarding is normally relaxed, overall the club is a welcoming one and usually the atmosphere is not bad too.